-2) the UE is in a visited country, i.e. in a country other than the country where the configured N3IWF of the selected entry of "list of subscriber data" is located, the UE shall perform the DNS NAPTR query using Visited Country Emergency SNPN N3IWF FQDN as specified in 3GPP TS 23.003 [8] via the non-3GPP access network to determine SNPNs in the visited country that support emergency services in non-3GPP access via N3IWF:
+2) the UE is in a visited country, i.e. in a country other than the country where the configured N3IWF of the selected entry of "list of subscriber data" is located, the UE shall perform the DNS NAPTR query using Visited Country Emergency SNPN FQDN as specified in 3GPP TS 23.003 [8] via the non-3GPP access network to determine SNPNs in the visited country that support emergency services in non-3GPP access via N3IWF:

 i) if the DNS response contains one or more records, the UE shall select an SNPN included in the DNS response via UE implementation means and construct an N3IWF FQDN based on the FQDN format of the selected SNPN as specified in 3GPP TS 23.003 [8] for N3IWF selection.
-The UE shall use the DNS server function to resolve the contructed SNPN N3IWF FQDN to the IP address(es) of the N3IWF:
+The UE shall use the DNS server function to resolve the constructed SNPN N3IWF FQDN to the IP address(es) of the N3IWF:

 I) if the DNS response contains one or more IP addresses of N3IWF, the UE shall select an IP address of N3IWF with the same IP version as its local IP address, if any, and initiate the procedure as specified in clause 7.3; and

-II) if the DNS resolution of contructed SNPN N3IWF FQDN fails, or the the emergency registration procedure in the bullet above has failed, the UE shall select another SNPN, if any, included in the DNS response and repeat the procedure as specified in bullet b) 2) i); and
+II) if the DNS resolution of constructed SNPN N3IWF FQDN fails, or the emergency registration procedure in the bullet above has failed, the UE shall select another SNPN, if any, included in the DNS response and repeat the procedure as specified in bullet b) 2) i); and

 ii) if the DNS response contains no record, or no DNS response is received, or the emergency registration procedure has failed for all the SNPNs included in the DNS response as specified bullet b) 2) i), the UE may proceed to bullet a) 1), a) 2) or a) 3).